kishansinghverma/Emandi-Script/README.md

 - Create a Production build with `npm run build`.
 - Do latest commit -> Push.
 - Navigate to JSDelivr and Purge the old cache using the Url : `https://cdn.jsdelivr.net/gh/kishansinghverma/Emandi-Script@main/dist/emandi.js`.
-- Copy and paste the content of `RunProduction.js` in TamperMonkey / Stay.
+- Copy and paste the content of `ScriptInjection.js` in TamperMonkey / Stay.
+- Make sure JsDelivr server is uncommented.